b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 I use [MacDown](https://macdown.uranusjr.com/){:target="_blank" rel="noopener"} (an open-source markdown editor for macOS) for writing and previewing markdown files.
 In fact, this blog post was written up in MacDown!

 A useful tool for converting Microsoft Word-written pieces into markdown (including links and heading formatting etc) - [Paste to Markdown](https://euangoddard.github.io/clipboard2markdown/){:target="_blank" rel="noopener"}

-[Brackets](http://brackets.io/){:target="_blank" rel="noopener"} is an open-source HTML & CSS (plus other languages) text editor, very useful for catching simple errors or syntax errors such as missing brackets.

-{: .box-warning}
-<i class="fas fa-exclamation icon-yellow" aria-hidden="true"></i> **NOTE:** On September 1, 2021, Adobe will end support for Brackets. :sob:

 [VS Code](https://code.visualstudio.com/){:target="_blank" rel="noopener"} - Replacement to Brackets.
 It contains a lot of powerful tools and can even syncronise with Git.
 It takes a little bit of getting used to but is worth the investment.